 Jesus is your all in all, the eternal God who came to earth to have a personal relationship with humanity.
 With you.
-This is what we celebrate at Christmas.
+Mind blowing!

 Praise Jesus!

 I magnify you, O Lord, for you are great and highly to be praised.
 You are the creator and sustainer of this world.
 You are highly exalted above every star and galaxy.
 Yet you are a God who loves, RESCUES and takes care of all who trust you.
 May I walk more closely with you Lord as I lean into your love for me.